-21. Discretionary powers of committee
+12. Discretionary powers of committee

-Notwithstanding the provisions of these regulations, the committee shall have discretionary powers to deal with exceptional cases not provided for therein, provided that the committee shall include any use of these discretionary powers in its annual report to the General Assembly.
+Notwithstanding the provisions of these regulations, the committee shall have discretionary powers to deal with exceptional cases not provided for therein, provided that the committee shall report annually any use of these discretionary powers to the General Assembly.

-16A.
-PCV Ministers Long Service Leave and LSL Fund Regulations
+17A.
+Ministers Long Service Leave and LSL Fund Regulations